QuipNetwork/ethereum-sdk/INVARIANTS.md

 **The factory is UUPS behind an ERC-1967 proxy: the PROXY address is the permanent identity, all mutable state lives in the `quip.storage.factory` ERC-7201 namespace with an append-only layout, and upgrades are owner-fiat (`_authorizeUpgrade` + `onlyOwner`).**

 - **Why the proxy address is permanent:** every wallet bakes it in as an immutable (15) — the `updateWalletOwner` callback, upgrade-gating reads (`getVettedCodeIndex`/`deprecatedImpls`), and live-fee reads all target it forever — and CREATE3 wallet addressing is a pure function of (proxy address, vaultId), independent of both wallet initcode and factory implementation.
 Counterfactual and cross-chain wallet addresses therefore survive factory upgrades.
 Pinned by tests: `test_upgrade_walletAddressesStableAcrossUpgrade`, SDK `integration.factory-upgrade`.
-- **Layout continuity across upgrades:** `QuipFactoryStorage.Layout` fields are never moved, retyped, or removed — append-only — and the ERC-7201 namespace string is never changed.
+- **Layout continuity across upgrades:** `WalletFactoryStorage.Layout` fields are never moved, retyped, or removed — append-only — and the ERC-7201 namespace string is never changed.
 No new implementation may write registry state outside the existing mutation paths (`_deployProxy`, `updateWalletOwner`, fee setters, vet/deprecate/undeprecate).
 - **`MAX_FEE` is per-implementation** (constructor immutable, lives in impl code): an upgrade can change the cap (8).
 This is a documented trust delta, not an accident — the wallet-side signed fee is the floor of protection.
 - **Owner-fiat upgrades, PQ-secured upstream:** the owner is expected to be a post-quantum wallet (same posture as the ShrincsPaymaster, 20).
 Solady Ownable with `transferOwnership` IMMEDIATE and two-step handover ENABLED (candidate requests, owner completes); renounce disabled.
 Deliberately unlike the wallets, which disable the whole classical ownership surface.
 - **Initialization is single-shot on the proxy** (Solady `initializer`) and locked on the raw implementation (`_disableInitializers` in the constructor).
 - **What upgrade power does NOT add:** forcing a wallet upgrade (still requires the wallet's own PQ signature choosing a vetted impl), moving wallet funds, or mutating any wallet's `owner()`.
 What it DOES add over curation+fees: the ability to DoS `updateWalletOwner` (bricking wallet ownership transfers), DoS the vetted-set views (bricking wallet upgrades), lift `MAX_FEE`, and corrupt registry views (UI-level, 16).
-- **Deploy shape:** impl + OZ `ERC1967Proxy` via Deployer/CREATE3, salts `QUIP:QuipFactory:{Impl,Proxy}:V2`.
+- **Deploy shape:** impl + OZ `ERC1967Proxy` via Deployer/CREATE3, salts `QUIP:WalletFactory:{Impl,Proxy}:V2`.
 V2 is load-bearing — CREATE3 ignores initcode, so the V1.1 salt would silently resolve to any pre-existing non-upgradeable factory deployment and skip.

-**Contracts:** QuipFactory, QuipFactoryStorage
+**Contracts:** WalletFactory, WalletFactoryStorage

 **Violation consequence:** A moved or re-namespaced storage field silently corrupts the registry for every wallet ever deployed (reads return garbage from the new offsets — worse than a revert).
 A changed proxy address orphans all wallets' immutable factory pointers and shifts every counterfactual wallet address.
 Registry writes outside the sanctioned paths break invariant 16 without tripping its defense-in-depth checks.